 Online shopping is typically inferior to shopping in the physical world because the online medium by its very nature deprive the customer of a whole set of sensory experiences and product interactions.
 You can’t touch and feel the product, you can’t smell it or pick it up and turn it around.

-In this article we will look at seven different categories of product images that can help bridge this gap between the physical world and the digital shopping experience.
+In this article we will look at 7 different types of product images that can help bridge this gap between the physical world and the digital shopping experience.
 At the end of the article you will find a brief run-down of the key takeaways.